-I design and build contemporary gardens,landscapesand roof terraces throughout London.
-The portfolio projects feature new trends in modern gardens, from a smallpatio design to larger family gardens, with a major speciality in roof gardens design.
+I design and build contemporary gardens, landscapes and roof terraces throughout London.
+In the portfolio you can find projects featuring new trends in modern gardens, from a smallpatio design to larger family gardens, with a major speciality in roof gardens design.
 In town gardens, I have always been asked for low maintenance contemporary designs and this has evolved into an important element of all my projects.
-I offer a design and installation service in London, for domestic and corporate clients – creating contemporary cutting edge garden design.
+I offer a design and installation full build service in London – creating contemporary cutting edge garden design.

 Contemporary small town gardens